aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/50-table-viewer/400-expose-table.md

 ## Add a table property to our hit counter

-Edit `hitcounter.ts` and modify it as such `table` is exposed as a public property.
+Edit `hitcounter.py` and modify it as such `table` is exposed as a public property.

 {{<highlight python "hl_lines=13-15 20 32 36">}}
 from aws_cdk import (